The VR/AR Lab's mission is to develop novel mixed-reality systems and experiences, focusing on the following aspects:

 Modulating Human Subjective Time Experience

-The ChronoPilot project focuses on the different dimensions of time perception in individuals and groups of humans, as well as in hybrid systems consisting of humans and machines, such as software agents and robots.
-The project's goal is to create a time modulation toolkit and prototype technology capable of improving both the quality and the process of decision-making by extending/compressing human subjective time adaptively, whenever required.
+The EU-funded H2020 FET Open project ChronoPilot focuses on the different dimensions of time perception in individuals and groups of humans, as well as in hybrid systems consisting of humans and machines, such as software agents and robots.
+The project's goal is to create a time modulation toolkit and prototype technology capable of improving both the quality and the decision-making process by extending/compressing human subjective time adaptively, whenever required.
 Exploring novel methods in cognitive science and applying mediated-reality technologies such as virtual/augmented reality (VR/AR) and body sensors to different human sensory channels, the ChronoPilot team will develop innovative solutions to control time perception plasticity.
+For the ChronoPilot project, the VR/AR Lab is collaborating with colleagues at European partner institutions Ghent University (Belgium), Justus Liebig University Giessen (Germany), Panteion University (Greece), University of Konstanz (Germany), University of Lübeck (Germany), and Wageningen University & Research (Netherlands).

 DELICIOS